What is an Attorney Conflict of Interest?

 Categories: Legal Malpractice.

 When an attorney earns his right to practice, he or she swears to always act ethically and in the best interests of his or her clients.
 Unfortunately, not all attorneys follow these rules.
 There are many ways attorneys can engage in malpractice, though one of the most common forms of malpractice is having a conflict of interest.
 That being said, you should note that having a conflict of interest is not always technically malpractice, though attorneys should always do their best to avoid these conflicts whenever possible.
-If you recently hired an attorney who you believe had a conflict of interest, the most important thing you can do now is to continue reading and speak with our experienced New Jersey medical malpractice attorney to learn more about the legal process ahead.
+If you recently hired an attorney who you believe had a conflict of interest, the most important thing you can do now is to continue reading and speak with our experienced New Jersey legal malpractice attorney to learn more about the legal process ahead.
 Here are some of the questions you may have:

 Are attorneys obligated to avoid conflicts of interest?